-How Long Does Fentanyl Patch Stay in Your System?
+- How Long Does Fentanyl Patch Stay in Your System?

-The length of time a transdermal fentanyl patch stays in your system partly depends on your weight, body fat and liver health.
+The length of time a transdermal fentanyl patch stays in your system partly depends on your weight, body fat, and liver health.
 However, according to medical specialists, the patch is slower acting than other forms of fentanyl since it takes longer to permeate the skin.

-Because of the slow activity of a fentanyl patch, the risk for complications are greatly increased with long-term use or abuse.
+Because of the slow activity of a fentanyl patch, the risk for complications is greatly increased with long-term use or abuse.
 Since the drug can stay in your system for prolonged periods, it is possible that using patches too often will allow the drug to build up in your liver or other parts of your body.

-How Long Does Fentanyl Stay in Your System if You Eat it
+How Long Does Fentanyl Stay In Your System If You Eat It?

 Fentanyl may be taken orally as a lozenge.
 It is meant to slowly dissolve in the mouth, so it enters the system in a controlled time.
 However, chewing the lozenge allows the drug to enter the system all at once.
 The time fentanyl will stay in your system if you eat it can range from 72 hours for a blood test up to 90 days for a hair test.

 Some people abuse fentanyl patches by eating them.
 If the entire patch is eaten and swallowed, the drug may stay in the system longer.
 This is because the patch slowly dissolves, releasing the drug into the rest of your body over a longer time.
 Doing so may create a higher risk for overdose if more patches are eaten.